drummyfish/thesis_db/README.md

 # Czech Computer Science Thesis Database

-This is a (still work-in-progress) JSON DB of university theses written in the Czech Republic.
+This is a (still work-in-progress) JSON DB of university theses written in the Czech Republic, made with Python 2.7.

 These theses are usually freely available at university websites, but each of these websites has a different interface, shows different info in different formats, allows limited searching etc.